a23956491z/all_notes/OS & Architeture/OS design.md

 * Systems programs in C, C++
 	* Or in scriping lang. : PERL, Python, <span class="unknown">shell script</span>

-Emulation : make OS to run on non-native hardware
+Emulation(模擬器) : make OS to run on non-native hardware